-Evidently I am a reformed Pie Tyrant.
-I had no idea.
-I make everyone wait to eat pie after the savory groaning table meal.
+Evidently I am now a reformed Pie Tyrant.
+I had no idea I make everyone wait to eat pie after the savory groaning table meal.
 Imagine that!
 Pie afer the meals as dessert.

 And he says his sisters are dramatic!